Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 Steep setup for non-technical users: Self-hosting requires comfort with CLI tools, Node.js, and server management.

-Self-Hosted (Open Source): Free — requires your own server or machine, plus LLM API keys ($5–$50/month in infrastructure and API costs).
+Self-Hosted (Open Source): Free — requires your own server or machine, plus LLM API keys.
+Own-hardware costs are mainly electricity; VPS hosting runs $5–$50/month plus $20–$200+/month in API costs.

 8.